 If you are going to cut your Shih Tzu’s face, the best thing to do is to be prepared.

 1. Gather your supplies ahead of time and make sure both you and your pooch are comfortable.

-If necessary, harness your dog before beginning to make sure she doesn’t suddenly try to jerk or run.
+If necessary, harness or haunch your dog before beginning to make sure she doesn’t suddenly try to jerk or run.
 This will make sure she stays safe.

 2. Your dog’s face should be washed and dried before clipping.